abdullahak07/SAPaper/README.md

 ## License

-This preprint repository is intended to follow the licensing terms selected for the medRxiv posting.
-For manuscript reuse, redistribution, or derivative use, please follow the applicable preprint license and journal policies.
+Please follow the repository license and the terms of use of the underlying datasets.
+Raw ARMD data are not redistributed because access is governed by the original Data Use Agreement.

 ---

 ## Contact

 **Abdullah Ahmad Khan**
-School of Information Technology, Murdoch University Perth, Western Australia, Australia
+School of Information Technology, Murdoch University
+Perth, Western Australia, Australia

 For questions related to the manuscript or repository, please open an issue or contact the corresponding author.